Chatbots running on the power of artificial intelligence are quickly making their presence felt in the field of healthcare.

 “If you’re trying to meet patients where they are and where it’s convenient for them, then the place to meet them is texting on a mobile phone,” said Greg Johnsen, CEO of LifeLink.
 “Chatbots can improve the customer experience, and improve efficiency.
 If most of the dialogue and the content is automated, costs will fall sharply.”

 Chatbots need to be an integral part of your digital health strategy going forward.
-However, there are certain key aspects that need to be given special attention.
+However, there are certain key aspects of healthcare chatbot development that need to be given special attention.

 1. Data security